 Disclosure: iMovR and WorkWhileWalking have mutual ownership interest*

 Commercially-available treadmill desk workstations have only been in the market for a few years.
-In that time, we've seen the industry transform right before our eyes: more and more standing- and treadmill desk products have come on the scene, and new active furniture and devices - like desktop risers and leaning seats - have gained in popularity.
+In that time we've seen the industry transform right before our eyes, more standing and treadmill desk products have come on the scene; and new active furniture and devices - like desktop risers and leaning seats - have gained in popularity.
 We've also seen a dramatic shift in the technology behind stand up desks and the walking treadmills underneath them.
-Far from the clunky, flimsy, noisy, and expensive desks of yesteryear, many of today's standing- and treadmill workstations are sleek, sophisticated, and affordable on just about any budget.
+Far from the clunky, noisy, and expensive desks of yesteryear, many of today's standing and treadmill workstations are sleek, sophisticated, and affordable on just about any budget.

 But one component that hasn't changed in all this time is the table top itself.
-While adjustable height bases have become quieter and more reliable, and while electronic controllers have added a few more bells and whistles, table tops have remained largely the same.
-Sure, some manufacturers have designed ergonomic monitor arms, keyboard trays, and other peripherals to customize your desk.
-And others have made significant improvements with installing table tops, such as with iMovR's ThermoDesk Elite's pre-drilled inert nuts.
+While standing desk bases have become quieter and more reliable, and while electronic controllers have added more bells and whistles, table tops have remained largely the same.
+Some manufacturers have designed ergonomic monitor arms, keyboard trays, and other peripherals to customize your desk.
+Others have made significant improvements with installing table tops, such as with iMovR's ThermoDesk Elite's pre-drilled inert nuts.
 But the general shape of the table top has not improved much in the switch from sitting desk to treadmill desk.

-iMovR is looking to change all that with Omega, their new line of adjustable height stand up and treadmill desks.
-The Omega Everest Stand Up Desk, the electric adjustable model, retains several impressive features of iMovR's ThermoDesk Elite, but kicks the table top to a new level, raising the bar for office ergonomics.
+iMovR is looking to change all that with Omega, their new line of standing desks and treadmill desks.
+The Omega Everest Standing Desk (electric adjustable model) retains several impressive features of iMovR's ThermoDesk Elite, kicking the table top to a new level and raising the bar for office ergonomics.

 Why ergonomics are different when standing or walking at a desk

 Manufacturers of sit to stand desks and treadmill desks have been relying on decades-old assumptions about the proper positioning of hands over keyboards for minimizing RSIs (repetitive strain injuries).
 Little research had been done on whether those assumptions still hold up when typing while standing or walking.
-According to iMovR's research in this area there are many nuanced differences, and they claim their novel Omega design addresses those differences better than any other desk, including ones equipped with a conventional keyboard tray.
+According to iMovR's research, there are many nuanced differences.
+They claim their novel Omega design addresses those differences better than any other desk, including ones equipped with a conventional keyboard tray.

 Most treadmill deskers come to find that using a treadmill desk poses a set of new challenges when it comes to typing while walking.
-One example is the hand, wrist, forearm, shoulder and neck strains that afflicts every user to some degree, but is especially bad for newbies still getting used to their tread legs and for highly-committed walkers who'll spend four hours a day, or more, treading.
-When walking on a treadmill, even as slowly as we do in the 1 to 2 mph range, we tend to ‘anchor’ ourselves to the work surface while we type - pressing down hard on our palms for stability and to maintain hand position over the keyboard - as the treadmill belt constantly pulls us away from our desk.
+Some examples are the hand, wrist, forearm, shoulder, and neck strains that afflicts every user to some degree.
+This is especially bad for newbies still getting used to their treadmill and for highly-committed walkers who will spend four or more hours a day treading.
+When walking on a treadmill; even as slowly as we do in the 1 to 2 mph range, we tend to ‘anchor’ ourselves to the work surface while we type - pressing down hard on our palms for stability and to maintain hand position over the keyboard - as the treadmill belt constantly pulls us away from our desk.

 What sets the Omega above other adjustable height stand up desks is its built-in, infinitely-adjustable keyboard platform, which they're calling the SteadyType.
 The front edge of the table top opens up into a cutout shaped like the Greek letter omega where the user is positioned.
 Here, a rectangular portion of the desk is sectioned off from the table top and attached to a solid steel pivot bar running underneath.
 Knobs on the underside of this platform loosen or tighten the attachment, allowing the platform to tilt forwards or backwards a full 90 degrees in either direction.
 In contrast, traditional ergonomic keyboard trays typically have a very limited incline adjustment range of +5 to -15, or at most -20 degrees.
 The Omega's unique feature results is an unprecedented keyboard tilt adjustment range – a major advantage, as we soon found out.